aamirWasi/Interview-Preparation-V1/README.md

 ```
 ### Explanation:
 Manager class inherits from Employee (multilevel inheritance) and also implements IReportable interface.
 This is a mix of inheritance and interface implementation (hybrid inheritance).
-### What is the difference between single and multilevel inheritance?
+### 🤔🤔🤔What is the difference between single and multilevel inheritance?
 #### Single Inheritance: A class derives from only one base class.
 #### Multilevel Inheritance: A class derives from a derived class, forming a chain.
 **Single Inheritance Example**: